AGnias47/spotify-playlist-generator/README.md

  * Allow for usage of already created playlists
  * Automated test for more varied testing of adding tracks
  * Easier method of obtaining OAuth Token
- * Validate the OAuth Token works before running
- * Create Album and Track classes
+ * Full coverage of classes with available API calls
  * GUI wrapper (stretch goal)